 Your courses

 Innovation has always been a key driver of economic growth, population health, and societal success.
-Transformative change has historically been linked to major innovations such as urban sanitation, pasteurization, the printing press, and the industrial revolution.
+Transformative change has historically been linked to major innovations such as urban sanitation, pasteurization, the printing press and the industrial revolution.
 Currently, the opportunity to enhance life chances worldwide relies on innovating for the poor, social innovation, and the ability to harness scientific and technological knowledge.
 What precisely is innovation?
 When does innovation happen?
 Who benefits from innovation?
 How can innovation be fostered, and how do innovations spread?
-Relying on major global transformations and country-specific case studies (for example, South Korea, Taiwan, Israel, and India), this course examines the drivers of innovation, the political, social, economic, and scientific and technological factors that are critical to promoting innovation and addressing current global challenges, and the consequences of innovation.
+Relying on major global transformations and country-specific case studies (for example, South Korea, Taiwan, Israel and India), this course examines the drivers of innovation, the political, social, economic, and scientific and technological factors that are critical to promoting innovation and addressing current global challenges, and the consequences of innovation.
+Restricted to first-year students admitted to Munk One.
+Not eligible for CR/NCR option.